jundalisay/superbnetlify/content/en/research/musashi/five-rings/book-2.md

-+++
+---
+heading: Book 2
-title= "The Water Book"
+title: "The Water Book"
+description: "Five Rings by Musashi"
-image= "/covers/musashi.jpg"
+image: "/covers/musashi.jpg"
-description= "The Water Book"
-linkb=  "/research/musashi/five-rings/book-1"
-linkbtext=  "Book 1"
-linkf=  "/research/musashi/five-rings/book-3"
-linkftext=  "Book 3"
-+++
+icon: "/icons/musashi.jpg"
+weight: 6
+---

 The spirit of the *Ni Ten Ichi* school of strategy is based on water.